dotnet/docs-maui/docs/user-interface/controls/stepper.md

 When `Minimum` is set to 180, then `Value` is also set to 180.

-If a `ValueChanged` event handler has been attached at the time that the `Value` property is coerced to something other than its default value of 0, then a `ValueChanged` event is fired.
-Here's a snippet of XAML:
+If a `ValueChanged` event handler has been attached at the time that the `Value` property is coerced to something other than its default value of 0, then a `ValueChanged` event is fired:

 ```xaml
 <Stepper ValueChanged="OnStepperValueChanged"